JohnWakin/elasticsearch-example-docs/docs/filters-nested.md

 '
 ```

-Also using `terms`, this is also equal to
+Alternative, using `terms`, this is also equal to

 ```json
 $ curl -XGET 'http://localhost:9200/accounts/_search' -d '{